slowernews/wisdom-tldr/README.md

 > *'Appear weak when you are strong, and strong when you are weak.' -- Sun Tzu*

-> *'Bait people into going out on a limb, exposing their weaknesses, then rake them with fire from the side.'*

 > *'Keep others in suspended terror: cultivate an air of unpredictability.' -- Robert Greene (17th law of power)*

 > *'Assume formlessness.' -- Robert Greene (48th law of power)*